hpc-carpentry/hpc-chapel/episodes/04-conditionals.md

 Essentially, what we want is to repeat all the code inside the curly brackets until the number of iterations is greater than or equal to `niter`, or the difference of temperature between iterations is less than `tolerance`.
-(Note that in our case, as `delta` was not initialised when declared -and thus Chapel assigned it the default real value 0.0-, we need to assign it a value greater than or equal to 0.001, or otherwise the condition of the while statement will never be satisfied.
+(Note that in our case, as `delta` was not initialised when declared -- and thus Chapel assigned it the default real value 0.0 -- we need to assign it a value greater than or equal to 0.001, or otherwise the condition of the while statement will never be satisfied.
 A good starting point is to simple say that `delta` is equal to `tolerance`).